annabhogra/cal-roommate-matcher/README.md

 # Cal Roommate Matcher

-Roommate matching platform for Berkeley students.
+*Currently offline, available on request* Roommate matching platform for Berkeley students.
 Sign up with your @berkeley.edu email, fill out your living preferences, and get matched with compatible students based on sleep schedule, cleanliness, noise tolerance, budget, and neighborhood.

 ## Stack